 As your local, trusted plumbers, our recommendation is to take advantage of Poly B replacement services from a reliable plumbing company before a major water leak results in basement flooding or contaminated water affecting your family.
 Otherwise, inevitable plumbing issues will force you to deal with insurance companies instead.

 Repiping or replacing your water supply connections isn't a small job, but it's essential for anyone trying to avoid polybutylene problems and the associated damage to homes and businesses.
 The exact process for Poly B replacement will depend on which expert plumbers you choose for that complex repiping service.

 Traditional repiping methods involve manually removing and replacing problematic sections with new alternatives.
-That often means cutting through drywall in one or more locations throughout your home in order to access the water lines inside your walls.
+That often means cutting through the drywall in one or more locations throughout your home in order to access the water lines inside your walls.